wdkevonfernando/wdkevonfernando/README.md

 ### Hi there 👋

+Welcome on my GitHub profile!
+My name is Kevon Fernando and im Computer Engineering student.

+Please feel free to fork, contribute to or give feedback on my repositories.
 <!--
 **wdkevonfernando/wdkevonfernando** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.